Learning at the CAT

 Please see information on the individual study areas:

-The CAT promotes several performance opportunities throughout the academic year.
+The CAT promotes multiple performance opportunities throughout the academic year.
 These range from a regular lunchtime concert series and end of year festival in the halls of Sage Gateshead to occasional external concerts.

 - Large wind and string ensembles